priyankarmitra/api-test-automation-ruby/README.md

 - There are **2 scenarios** and **14 test cases**
 - When you run the test only **12 test cases** will **PASS** and `2  test cases` will `FAIL`

-The reason 2 scenarios will fail is because of 2 known Defects:
+The reason 2  test cases will fail is because of 2 known Defects:

  ### Defect 1: